Threat Intelligence 101

 Advanced Search Engines for Public Information Gathering

 Advanced search engines play a critical role in navigating and analyzing deep web content that is not indexed by conventional search engines but remains publicly accessible.
 Services like Intelligence X serve as both archival and search platforms, providing access to historical web pages and datasets that have been removed from the internet.
-The Internet Archive, Babel X, on the other hand, facilitates the exploration of public internet sources, including the dark web and deep web content via agreements with content owners.
+The Internet Archive, Babel X, and AttackerDB, on the other hand, facilitates the exploration of threat actors and intelligence data over public internet sources, including the dark web and deep web content via agreements with content owners.

 Region-specific and privacy-focused search engines offer crucial tools in OSINT for delivering localized information and conducting searches independently from typical search engines.